Comparisons11 min read

 Business ~$5.25/mo ~$16.99/mo Free dedicated IP, SEO tools

-HostGator's renewal rates are genuinely better than Bluehost's — the Hatchling plan renewing at ~$8.99 versus Bluehost Basic at ~$11.99 is a meaningful difference over 2-3 years.
-That gap adds up to roughly $108 over three years, and for a small site owner, that's not nothing.
-The unmetered storage on the base plan is also a clear win for content-heavy sites.
+HostGator's renewal rates are genuinely lower than Bluehost's across the board.
+The Hatchling renewing at ~$8.99 versus Bluehost Basic at ~$11.99 matters when you're calculating real costs.
+Over three years, that difference adds up to roughly $108, and for smaller operations, that's meaningful money.
+The unmetered storage on the entry-level plan is also a massive advantage for content-heavy projects.

 Best For

-Developers, non-WordPress site builders, small agencies managing multiple client sites, and anyone who prioritizes renewal cost predictability.
+Developers, non-WordPress site builds, freelancers managing multiple client sites, people who want reliable renewal pricing.

 Feature-by-Feature Comparison: Bluehost vs HostGator 2026